adzerk/adzerk-management-sdk-ruby/README.md

 ## Get your API key

+To obtain your Adzerk API key:

-Be sure and get your API key.
-Log into the management application at [http://manage.adzerk.net/](http://manage.adzerk.net/).
-Then, click on the settings tab, followed by the API Keys tab.
+- Log into the management application at http://_yournetwork_.adzerk.com.
+- Click on the Settings tab.
+- Click on the API Keys tab.
+- Check to make sure that the API key you are using is enabled.

 ## Usage

-Refer to the [https://github.com/adzerk/adzerk-api/wiki](https://github.com/adzerk/adzerk-api/wiki) of this repository for the properties needed for update and create.
+Refer to the [Adzerk Knowledge Base](http://dev.adzerk.com) for information about the properties needed to create and update ads, flights, etc.

 ### Examples